 Every year, the Compensation Committee assesses the effectiveness of the performance of our compensation plans and practices.
 We evaluate the financial metrics we use and how our programs compare with those used by our peer group companies.
 We also consider whether our goal of aligning awards with performance is being realized and if programs appear to have led to any unintended consequences.
 In recent years, we have continuously taken steps to strengthen and improve our executive compensation policies and practices.
 Highlights of our current policies and practices include:

 What we do and don't do

-We align executive compensation with the interests of our stockholders

-Our executive compensation programs are designed to avoid excessive risk and to foster sustainable growth
+We align executive compensation with the interests of our stockholders by designing our executive compensation to avoid excessive risk and foster sustainable growth